- Assisting or Encouraging Crime

 This offence is triable only on indictment, even if the parties agreed to commit a criminal offence triable only summarily.
 It is not limited to agreements to commit a statutory crime (agreements to commit the common law offence of murder are charged under this offence).

 It is an offence triable only on indictment to agree:

-b. to do an act which tends to corrupt public morals or outrage public decency, whether or not the act amounts to a crime (see Archbold 33-34).
+- To do an act which tends to corrupt public morals or outrage public decency, whether or not the act amounts to a crime

-The Consolidated Practice Direction IV.34.3 states that where an indictment contains counts alleging substantive offences and a related conspiracy count, the prosecution must justify the joinder or be required to elect to proceed on the substantive or on the conspiracy count.
+The Criminal Practice Direction II (Preliminary proceedings) at 10A, para.
+4 states that where an indictment contains counts alleging substantive offences and a related conspiracy count, the prosecution must justify the joinder or be required to elect to proceed on the substantive or on the conspiracy count.

 Where substantive counts meet the justice of the case, a conspiracy count will rarely need to be added.
 However, it may be added where the substantive counts do not represent the overall criminality of the defendant's actions.

 One of the reasons care must be taken when deciding whether or not to charge conspiracy is the question of confiscation on conviction.
 For more information, refer to Legal Guidance on Proceeds of Crime - Confiscation and Ancillary Orders - Post POCA.